Skip to Main Content

 1. Balance transfer credit card

-The best balance transfer cards often come with zero interest or a very low interest rate for an introductory period of up to 18 months.
+The best balance transfer cards often come with zero interest or a very low interest rate for an introductory period, usually up to 18 months.
 These allow you to move the balances from high-interest rate credit cards and other debts to the new card.
 The idea is to pay the entire balance before the promotional APR period ends.
 Otherwise, you risk racking up even more interest than you started with.

 You’ll need a balance transfer card with a credit limit that is high enough to accommodate the balances you’re rolling over and an annual percentage rate (APR) low enough to make it worthwhile.
 Use a credit card balance transfer calculator to see how long it will take you to pay off your balances.